magenta-aps/mox/doc/user/rest-tutorial.rst

 ===============================

 The following small exercises can be used as an inspiration to getting to know LoRa's REST API.
-Read :ref:`LoRaHOWTO` before moving on.
+Read :ref:`QueryingData` before moving on.
 Also, have a look at the LoRa documentation found in Magenta’s Alfresco system.

 1. Create an organisation called e.g. “Magenta” valid from 2017-01-01